 Turning Risk Into Opportunities

 Risk and uncertainty surround every business.
 Weighing options and outcomes, and deciding the final action as a team is just one way a business can remain vigilant.
-With enough practice, risk turns from an obstacle into a challenge.
+With enough practice in risk analysis and assessment, risk turns from an obstacle into a challenge.
 Risk forces startups to mature and innovate faster through competition, and rewards entrepreneurs with greater experience of the market and industry.
-Risk can’t ever be avoided, but when businesses learn to prepare, risk can open up new business opportunities.
+Risk can’t be avoided, but when businesses learn to prepare, risk can open up new business opportunities.

 Need help with preparation?
 Read our 5 tips on business planning.